What Is Dimweight?

 Dimensional (DIM) weight, also known as volumetric weight is a pricing technique for commercial freight transport.
 This method uses an estimated weight that is calculated from the length, width, and height of a package.
 The air freight industry initially created DIM weight measurement.
-Low-weight packages that took up a lot of space was costing carriers revenue.
+Low-weight packages that took up a lot of space were costing carriers revenue.
 To solve this problem dimensional weight was created which bases weight on the volume of the container.
 This is known as charging by dimweight.

 (L x W x H) / DIM

 Chargebacks are the main driver for incorporating dimensioning solutions with the overall SLAM system (as well as weigh, scan, print/apply).
-As carriers/shippers have incorporated stricter rules, there are added costs for packages that exceed certain lengths as well as weights, and chargebacks for inaccuracies.
-Chargebacks exceed the costs associated to just doing it right the first time.
+As carriers/shippers have incorporated stricter rules, there are added costs for packages that exceed certain lengths as well as weights and chargebacks for inaccuracies.
+Chargebacks exceed the costs associated with just doing it right the first time.

 Capturing all of this data and getting it correct is time-consuming and stressful.
 If you are now asking yourself, “How do I solve this problem?”, You are in the right place.
 StreamTech has successfully designed and implemented systems that not only weigh but dimension and get it right every time.